In a world where SEO and content marketing go hand in hand, doing your keyword research is as important as creating a good content marketing strategy.

 We understand that all of this may be overwhelming at first, so we put together three of the best and most used keyword research tools that will help you get into the keyword research world.

-If you have a Google AdWords account, you can use the Google AdWords Keyword Planner.
-The Google Keyword Planner makes it easier for advertisers to create new ads, as it encorporates both the Google Keyword Tool and the AdWords Traffic Estimator.
+If you have a Google Ads account, you can use the Google AdWords Keyword Planner.
+The Google Keyword Planner makes it easier for advertisers to create new ads, as it incorporates both the Google Keyword Tool and the AdWords Traffic Estimator.
 However, you can use the platform only to do your keyword research, as it is a valuable tool, without actually having to create a campaign.

 So, in this case, we understand that “blanket scarf” has a high average monthly search number, which means that it’s a topic you should try to aim for.